generaxion/axio-starter/README.md

 ## 3. Components

 Components are independent components that can be used in many contexts (forms, menu, teaser etc).
-Styles of components should be in `/assets/styles/components` and named as `_component-name.scss` and will be compiled automatically to `dist/styles/main.css`.
+Styles of components should be in `/assets/styles/elements` and named as `_component-name.scss` and will be compiled to `dist/styles/main.css`.

 ### 3.1 Component.php

 Abstract Class Component that keeps in the structure and required functionality for each component.
 Every component should inherit this class.

 ### 3.2 Creating new components

 #### PHP
-Create `components-name.php` to `/components/`
+Create `components-name.php` to `inc/components/`
 ```php
 <?php
 /**